What is Chronic Pain?

 About 10% to 30% of Canadians struggle with chronic pain.
 When chronic pain is on board, simple movements, like getting out of bed, getting into a car, or climbing stairs, can be challenging.
 Pain can make it difficult to relax, to sleep, or to socialize like we normally do.
 It can make us feel tired, discouraged, or afraid.
 It is not uncommon to experience anxiety or depression along with chronic pain.

 Sometimes the hardest thing about chronic pain is that it is invisible.
 Other people cannot always see the pain we are feeling.
 Others, even people we are close to, might not understand why we are not able to do things others can do.
 They may not understand why we are feeling sad, frustrated, or anxious.

 Seeing a psychologist can help with managing chronic pain and improving quality of life.

 Many people with pain are hesitant at first about seeing a psychologist.
 “This pain is not all in my head!”
 Indeed, the experience of pain feels very much in the body.
 However, our experience of pain actually happens inside our heads, in our brain regions that process pain.

-How Our Psychologists Help with Chronic Pain
+How Our Clinicians Help with Chronic Pain

 We can teach skills like relaxation, stress management, problem solving, goal setting, pacing, and techniques to improve sleep.
 These skills can help you better manage your pain.